bacpack-system/package-tracker/README.md

 ## Requirements

 - [CMake-lib] with STORAGE component enabled.
 One of the storage entry must points to this repo.
-- Package repository that is complain with [BringAuto Packager] package repository structure.
+- Package Repository that is compliant with [BringAuto Packager] package repository structure.

 ## Macros